pmadden90/milestone-project-3-ci/README.md

 - Initially, I attempted to set up a virtualenv as per suggestion of mentor however after discussing with a tutor via webchat, I discovered that a virtualenv is more difficult to set up on Gitpod so this was abandoned.
 - A rating system - up to 5 stars.
+- I spent some time trying to implement a login function but it caused me delays and issues so decided to press on without it

 ## Technologies Used